 Tooth decay and gum disease are the most common health problems caused by mouth bacteria.
 There is increasing evidence that bacteria in the mouth can cause problems in other parts of the body, however.

 Passages from both the respiratory system and the gastrointestinal system open into the throat.
 Mouth bacteria may pass into these passages.
 In addition, some bacteria can pass into the bloodstream through inflamed and bleeding areas on the gums and then invade other tissues.

 People with diabetes are more likely to have periodontal disease than people without diabetes.
 Some evidence supports the idea that once periodontal disease has developed, it's harder for diabetics to control their blood sugar.

 Gum disease may increase the risk of heart problems and strokes and might increase the risk of premature births.
 In addition, oral bacteria can cause lung infections and respiratory problems.

 Microbes in the Mouth: The Oral Microbiome

 How to Prevent Tooth Decay and Gum Disease

-To maintain tooth and gum health, most dentists recommend the following steps.
+To maintain tooth and gum health, many dentists recommend the following steps.
 Check with your own dentist if your have any questions about maintaining your oral health.